nipafx/nipafx.dev/content/videos/2022-06-02-inside-java-newscast-26.md

 ## Outro

 And that's it for this Inside Java Newscast episode - you gotta admit, it was a pretty sick one.
-Id' love to know what you think about JEP 405, so leave a comment below.
+I'd love to know what you think about JEP 405, so leave a comment below.
 Don't forget to share this video with your friends and enemies.
 I'll see you again in two weeks - so long...